 What Are the Effects of Methadone?

 Methadone can produce a high similar to that of heroin, but less intense.
-Users typically wish to repeat the relaxing and sedating effects that result from taking methadone and will increase their dosage to a dangerous amount in order to obtain those feelings.
-Like most drugs, after continual use, the brain will develop a tolerance for the drug, causing users to attempt obsessively to recreate the initial high.
+Users typically wish to repeat the relaxing and sedating effects that result from taking the drug and will increase their dosage to a dangerous amount in order to obtain those feelings.
+Like most drugs, after continual use, the brain will develop a tolerance, causing users to attempt obsessively to recreate the initial high.
 When methadone is taken, it can create euphoric feelings or a state of intense calm and drowsiness.
 Larger dosages, however, can result in slower reactions, shallow breathing, nausea, and vomiting.
-Methadone becomes particularly dangerous when combined with other substances.
+The drug becomes particularly dangerous when combined with other substances.
 Alcohol and other drugs can enhance the effects of methadone, which carries the risk of overdose and death.

 When controlled, withdrawal from methadone is a relatively comfortable process.
 A doctor will typically reduce dosages by 5 mg increments, allowing the drug to leave the body slowly.
 When users immediately stop taking the drug – whether by choice or due to an empty prescription – withdrawal effects are more severe, making relapse much more likely.

-At The Villa Treatment Center, we offer a sober community designed to walk you through recovery from methadone.
-We provide a residential and home-like environment that ensures safety from addictive substances.
-Our treatment methods range from clinical therapy approaches to holistic activities so that residents can choose a treatment option that best aligns with their goals for recovery.
+At The Villa Treatment Center, our methadone dependence treatment methods range from clinical therapy approaches to holistic activities so that residents can choose a treatment option that best aligns with their goals for rehabilitation.

 Our staff understands that no individual or their addiction are the same, which is why we allow you to choose the methodology that is right for you.
 However, we uphold a zero-tolerance policy and have expectations that our facility is taken seriously.
 We are here to support you on your journey to recovery so that you can lead a fulfilling and productive life.